AviadKlein/polars-intro/README.md

 ## Example on NYC cab data

-Download the data from: https://www.kaggle.com/competitions/nyc-taxi-trip-duration
+Download the data from: [https://www.kaggle.com/competitions/nyc-taxi-trip-duration](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data) Jan 2015 file

 The main notebook is `intro to polars.ipynb`.
 Written on `Python 3.12.4`.